z-ct/autonomous/artifacts/leadership_for_studio/Team_Contract.md

 - generate interest in the topic among our peers and investors
 - learn how to effectively pitch a new company/product
 - make lifetime friends/colleagues to exploit later in life
+- impart our expertise on eachother
+- Come up with a simple way to express an intensely complex idea.

 Role Assignment and Expertise:

 Roles:
-Software Development - Moises (lead), Greg/Pablo will assist Optimization methods - Greg/Pablo (co-leads)
+- Software Development - Moises (lead), Greg/Pablo will assist
+- Optimization methods - Greg/Pablo (co-leads)
-Product Development - Johanan (lead), Greg/Pablo/Moises will assist
+- Product Development - Johanan (lead), Greg/Pablo/Moises will assist

 Expertise:
 - Greg - ORIE